 |Passport required||Return ticket required||Visa Required|

-Nationals not referred to in the chart are advised to contact the embassy to check visa requirements for Slovenia.
+Travellers who need a visa are advised to contact the nearest embassy to check the visa requirements for Slovenia.

 Types and Cost

 Schengen visa: €60.
 Nationals of Georgia, Kosovo, Russia and Ukraine pay €35;.

 Children under six years of age, family members of EU/ EEA nationals: no fee.

 In June 2019 it was announced that the Schengen Visa fee will increase by 33.3% to €80 in January 2020.

 The Schengen short-stay visa is valid for up to 90 days within a six-month period.